shyamvlmna/Live-Chat-App-Go-React/README.md

 # Live-Chat-App

+Study project
-Study project created using Go and ReactJs
+Used Go and ReactJs
 Used gorilla websocket and gorilla mux